QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 .
 ```

+> SMTP also has the commands `VRFY` to check if a user exists, and `EXPN` to see the emails/mailing lists/... for a user.

 </div><div class="border-st art border-dark ps-4">

 The Mail Transfer Agent will send the mail to a **Mail Delivery Agent** which is the server that the client will query to access its mails.
 It's common for a MTA to also be an MDA.